cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 application integration processes between cloud platforms, SaaS and local systems as well.
 Boomi AtomSphere allows its customers to design cloud based processes called Atoms, which defines the necessities for the integration.
-It can dedicate "separate environments for testing, perform parallel processing, message based queuing is a part of its service" and it also allows its run time engines to cluster [@hid-sp18-418-AtomSphere-features].
+It can dedicate

+> ``separate environments for testing, perform parallel processing,
+> message based queuing is a part of its service'' and it also allows
+> its run time engines to cluster [@hid-sp18-418-AtomSphere-features].

 AWS CodeStar
 ============